People

 McCoy-Ember copy

-PhD 2025: Ember McCoy (Current Postdoc at Social Science Research Institute at Penn State University )
+PhD 2025: Dr. Ember McCoy (Current Postdoc at Social Science Research Institute at Penn State University )

 Ggkpsy5C_400x400

-PhD 2025: Marlotte De Jong (currently postdoc at the School for Environment and Sustainability, University of Michigan)
+PhD 2025: Dr. Marlotte de Jong (currently postdoc at SEAS, University of Michigan)

 Current Ph.D.
 Committee Advising